 Stocks had a good first quarter, but with these outlooks, the rest of the year might not be as good.
 They could still be good, just not as good.
 In other words, I don’t see a bull or a bear.

 Regardless of what happens in the stock market, alternative investments like real estate should remain a part of your portfolio.
 If the market turns sharply down, you’ll be glad you invested in real estate.
 You might even complement it with commodities and other alternatives.

 If the stock market takes an upward turn, you’ll still want diversification, and real estate is usually a good bet.
 Commercial real estate will likely be the best bet for a market upturn because when company stocks do well and businesses are in expansion mode, they tend to invest in real estate.
 The big question is whether you should invest in development or rentals.

 Marketplace Lending is a Safe Bet for Transitional Markets

-I’d say we’re still looking at a transitional market, not just in real estate, but also in stocks.
+We’re still looking at a transitional market, not just in real estate, but also in stocks.
 In fact, the entire economy seems to be in a transitional mode.
 How long it will take to make the full transition is anyone’s guess.

 At the end of the day, private investors would do well to maintain a good mix of alternative investments, including real estate, and rely on crowdfunding platforms for short-term investments and to keep some of those assets liquid.
 Whichever way the market ends up turning, you’re more likely to come out smelling like a rose.